Your Company Logo Here

 - - -

-Again this month we cordially invite you to join the Friends of St. John the Caregiver!
+And again, we cordially invite you to join the Friends of St. John the Caregiver!
 (FSJC's programs include YourAgingParent.com and CatholicCaregivers.com.)
 You can find out more about becoming a member here.

 No meetings, no dues.
 All we ask is that you pray for caregivers and those receiving care.
 Our members include caregivers, care-receivers, and those who support both (including quite a few former caregivers).